 And that’s just a start.
 The Great Backyard Bird Count (in February) and FeederWatch (throughout the winter) are ways to count birds, and bird trends, for researchers in your own backyard or city park.
 Invasives experts encourage birders to keep an eye out for forest pests while they have their binoculars pointed to the trees.

 I’ve conducted a weekly duck count along my neighborhood river, and collected sagebrush seeds so that land managers can restore degraded habitats.
-Lisa Feldkamp’s popular citizen science series on this blog will offer more ideas throughout the season.

-Follow the tracks.
+Follow the Tracks.

 A snowy evening transforms a seemingly quiet woods into a treasure hunt for kids.
 Tracking is the perfect way to young ones excited about the outdoors.
 And it’s easy.
 A trusty field guide like the venerable Peterson’s Field Guide to Animal Tracks will reveal what creatures passed in the snow and mud.